The following post is from Kat of Inspired To Action: The Pomodoro Parenting Technique

 rescues me is done with work.

-So, I use the Pomodoro technique.
-I decide on a set amount of time.
+So, I use the Pomodoro technique and decide on a set amount of time.
 I get on the floor and build and play and laugh.
 I dive in wholeheartedly.
 Then I rest and retreat.
 Perhaps I’ll put a show on.
 Maybe we’ll listen to an audiobook together or go for a walk.